Safeguarding Policy

 Safeguarding Code of Conduct

-Nossal Institute’s Safeguarding Children and Young People Code of Conduct clearly outlines the expected standards of behaviour for all members of the Nossal Institute community in their interaction with or in the presence of children.
+Nossal Institute’s Safeguarding Code of Conduct clearly outlines the expected standards of behaviour for all members of the Nossal Institute community in their interaction with or in the presence of children, young people and at-risk adults

-The Safeguarding Children and Young People Code of Conduct has been designed to reflect the highest standards of practice in the environments in which members of the Nossal Institute community can reasonably expect to engage with children within Australia or overseas.
+The Safeguarding Code of Conduct has been designed to reflect the highest standards of practice in the environments in which members of the Nossal Institute community can reasonably expect to engage with children, young people and at-risk adults within Australia or overseas.

 Compliance with this Code of Conduct is mandatory.
 Non-compliance will result in disciplinary action up to and including termination of engagement with Nossal Institute and criminal proceedings.